 Favoured by fashion editors, bloggers and style conscious citizens alike, Zara has become the first name on everyone’s lips when it comes to fast fashion.
-So much so that its success catapulted co-founder Amancio Ortega’s net worth to USD 85 billion, who briefly superseded Bill Gates as the richest man in the world late in August this year.
+So much so that its success catapulted co-founder Amancio Ortega’s net worth to USD 69.5 billionin in August 2017, making him the second wealthiest person in Europe after Bernard Arnault, and the fifth-wealthiest in the world.
 For everyone who has ever wondered about the secret formula behind Zara’s crowd-pulling fame, we noted down five of its main contributing elements.

 1. Really Fast Fashion